Click on this link to view the handbook: Student/Parent Handbook

 At BlueSky, online learning is very personal.
 We get to know you.
 We learn about your goals, your particular learning style, and personal circumstances.
 That allows us to provide one-on-one support that fits your unique needs.

-In addition to the teachers of your classes, you have your own personal three-person support team eager to help you.
-Your advisor, counselor and social worker all will work with you to help you earn your high school diploma.
+In addition to the teachers of your classes, you have your own personal support team eager to help you.
+Your advisor, counselor, and social worker will all work with you to help you earn your high school diploma.
 They will help you achieve your goals and dreams.

 Click below to learn how these BlueSky educators can help you.

 At BlueSky, our teachers care about your personal and academic progress.
 We are here to help you in whatever way you can, so you be successful in your courses, and in your life!

 The teachers of your classes:

 - Communicate with you by phone, e-mail, text messages and online chats.

 - Let you know about expectations, requirements and deadlines.

 - Will work with you to figure out how you can be successful.

 - Write comments, encouragement, and suggestions in your lessons.